oliv-official/oliv-app/README.md

 - **Beyond budgeting.** Oliv is built for budgeting *and* wealth management — from monthly cash flow all the way to tracking and optimizing capital over the years.

-## Features

-- **Cash Flow** — month-by-month income & expense tracking across categories, with per-category, per-year **sync** so a category can be auto-computed from your actual transactions in one year and hand-entered in another.
-- **Transactions** — a full ledger with import (CSV/OFX/QFX/QIF), chunked export with a real progress bar, and **learned auto-categorization**: assign a category once and Oliv remembers the rule, applying it to future matching transactions (exact matches always, fuzzy matches in fuzzy mode).
-- **Balance Sheet** — assets and liabilities laid out year over year.
-- **Budget** — set targets and track against them.
-- **Cash Flow Forecast** — projections, including recurring-expense detection.
-- **Credit Cards** — track cards and their recent-active-months spend average.
-- **Portfolio** — investment accounts and holdings, with finiteness-checked amounts and prices.
-- **Spending Trends** & **Report Card** — see where your money goes and how you're doing.
-- **Settings** — themes, currency, zoom, category management, and database management.

 ## Install